Trauma-informed Care and Practice Organisational Toolkit (TICPOT)

 There is a growing appreciation that trauma-informed care and practice (TICP) principles are key to delivering the most contemporary best practice approach, across public and community-based services, and an increased demand for training, information and guidance to build capacity.

-MHCC is excited to release the TICP Organisational Toolkit (TICPOT) as a free public resource, to be used by any organisation wishing to improve its organisational and service delivery culture and practices.
+The TICP Organisational Toolkit (TICPOT) as a free public resource, to be used by any organisation wishing to improve its organisational and service delivery culture and practices.